 Through a 2016 collaborative award to Arizona State University (ASU), the University of Illinois at Urbana -Champaign (UIUC), and Washington State University (WSU), the National Science Foundation is funding the ongoing development of SKOPE (SKOPE NSF proposal page).
 This development builds on the team’s 18-month design and prototyping effort that was funded by NSF in 2014.
 The online prototype provides precipitation and temperature data for Arizona, Colorado, New Mexico, and Utah for the last 2000 years at annual temporal resolution and 800m spatial resolution.

-Ongoing development of SKOPE will expand the spatial coverage of precipitation and temperature data provided by the propotype.
-The full implementation of SKOPE will include wider array of paleoenvironmental datasets (pollen, vegetation communities, landuse, radiocarbon dating, and tree-ring dating) while retaining a strong emphasis on building cyberinfrastructure to provide easy access to measured and derived datasets, as well as computational procedures, documented with English-language metadata.
+A beta version of the production SKOPE application is nearly complete and will be available ca. May 15 , 2018, with additional datasets and features to follow.
+Ongoing development of SKOPE is expanding the spatial coverage of precipitation and temperature data provided by the propotype and the beta application.
+The full implementation of SKOPE includes a wider array of paleoenvironmental datasets (pollen-based low frequency temperature, vegetation community, crop niche, and maize productivity reconstructions) while retaining a strong emphasis on building cyberinfrastructure to provide easy access to measured and derived datasets, as well as computational procedures, documented with English-language metadata.
 Retrodicted datasets will include these metadata as well as a goodness-of-fit assessment of the model to a calibration dataset.
 Technical documentation of the computation procedures, and the datasets produced by procedures we have implemented, will be provided by YesWorkflow.

 SKOPE addresses two critical challenges to contemporary science: increasing access to publicly funded research; and ensuring that scientific results are transparent and reproducible.
 SKOPE will provide robust support for reproducible scientific research requiring paleoenvironmental data.
 It will not just enable discovery and access to paleoenvironmental data; it will provide researchers with an unprecedented ability to explore the data’s provenance–a detailed, comprehensible record of the origin and computational derivation of the supplied data.
 Central to SKOPE’s comprehensive support for transparency, reproducibility and provenance management will be the further development of YesWorkflow, a system for revealing the fine-grained provenance of data produced by scripts, programs, and computational pipelines without adapting software to run within a scientific workflow management system and without the overhead of a runtime provenance recorder.